Frequently Asked Questions

 Who is eligible?

-Anyone that has been a victim of domestic violence, sexual abuse and/or human trafficking, their children, and non-offending family members.
+Anyone that identifies as the survivor of domestic violence, sexual assault, child abuse, elder abuse and/or human trafficking, their children, and non-offending family members.

 When is the Family Justice Center open and where are they located?